On the Davenport-Heilbronn theorems and second order terms: The number of binary cubic forms of bounded discriminant

 \section{The number of binary cubic forms of bounded discriminant}

-Let $V=V_\R$ denote the vector space of binary cubic forms over $\R$.
-Then the action of $\GL_2(\R)$ on $V$ has two nondegenerate orbits, namely the orbit $V^{(0)}$ consisting of elements having positive discriminant, and $V^{(1)}$ consisting of those having negative discriminant.
-In this section we wish to understand the number $N(V^{(i)};X)$ of \underline{irreducible} $\GL_2(\Z)$-orbits on $V^{(i)}_\Z$ having absolute discriminant less than $X$ ($i=0,1$).
-In particular, we prove the following strengthening of Davenport's theorem on the number of $\GL_2(\Z)$-equivalence classes of binary cubic forms having bounded discriminant:
+Let $V_\R$ denote the vector space of binary cubic forms over $\R$.
+Then the action of $\GL_2(\R)$ on $V_\R$ has two nondegenerate orbits, namely the orbit $V_\R^{(0)}$ consisting of elements having positive discriminant, and $V_\R^{(1)}$ consisting of those having negative discriminant.
+In this section we wish to understand the number $N(V_\Z^{(i)};X)$ of \underline{irreducible} $\GL_2(\Z)$-orbits on $V^{(i)}_\Z := V_\Z\cap V^{(i)}_\R$ having absolute discriminant less than $X$ ($i=0,1$), where we say that a $\GL_2(\Z)$-orbit on $V_\Z$ is {\it irreducible} if it consists of binary cubic forms that are irreducible over $\Q$.
+In particular, we prove the following strengthening of Davenport's theorem on the number of $\GL_2(\Z)$-equivalence classes of irreducible binary cubic forms having bounded discriminant: